ABHISHEK4227/PC_CONTROL/README.md

 Requirements:
 1->Android phone with min SDK 15
 2->computer with java installed
-3->Home Router or You can Connect your laptop to the Mobile hotspot
+3->Home Router or You can Connect your laptop to your Mobile hotspot

 Procedure:
 1->Install The Android app